angelwicjk/opcua-gui-client/README.md

-# 🧠 SMC OPC UA GUI Client
+# 🧠 OPC UA GUI Client

 > A secure and real-time OPC UA client built in C# for visualizing and monitoring data from OPC UA System devices.